loda-lang/loda-programs/programs/oeis/list2.md

 * [A282232](http://oeis.org/A282232) ([L05 program](282/A282232.asm)): a(n) = ((3*n + 1)^6 - 1)/9.
 * [A282286](http://oeis.org/A282286) ([L11 program](282/A282286.asm)): Least common multiple of 7*n+1 and 7*n-1.
 * [A282413](http://oeis.org/A282413) ([L09 program](282/A282413.asm)): Decimal representation of the x-axis, from the left edge to the origin, of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 467", based on the 5-celled von Neumann neighborhood.
+* [A282453](http://oeis.org/A282453) ([L105 program](282/A282453.asm)): Decimal representation of the x-axis, from the left edge to the origin, of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 475", based on the 5-celled von Neumann neighborhood.
 * [A282454](http://oeis.org/A282454) ([L22 program](282/A282454.asm)): Decimal representation of the x-axis, from the origin to the right edge, of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 475", based on the 5-celled von Neumann neighborhood.
 * [A282513](http://oeis.org/A282513) ([L08 program](282/A282513.asm)): a(n) = floor((3*n + 2)^2/24 + 1/3).
 * [A282532](http://oeis.org/A282532) ([L07 program](282/A282532.asm)): Position where the discrete difference of the Poissonian probability distribution function with mean n takes its lowest value.
 In case of a tie, pick the smallest value.